Laura is an avid pet lover. She is an advocate for pet adoption and senior pets. She has multiple cats and a sweet old lady poodle mix.

 - If the cat is anxious or skittish, wrap it in a thick towel first.

-- Apply the number of drops according the package/bottle.
+- Apply the drops according to the package/bottle directions.

-- Allow your cat to shake its head but be prepared, the discharge may go everywere including on you.
+- Allow your cat to shake its head but be prepared, the discharge may go everywhere, including on you.

 Other Causes of Cat Ear Infections

 If your cat's ear is irritated or has a discharge, it may have a bacterial or fungal infection.

 Both of these can be caused by similar circumstances